-Everyone has something to hide even if one might not know it yet.
+Everyone has something to hide, even if one might not know it yet.

-One of the most common pseudo-arguments brought against privacy goes something like this: “Why do you need privacy?
+One of the most common pseudo-arguments against privacy goes something like this: “Why do you need privacy?
 If you have nothing to hide, then you have nothing to fear” – or words to that effect.
-Some people are indeed convinced by this not terribly clever wordplay.
+Some people are indeed convinced by this not clever wordplay.

-Today, much more than 50 years ago, fiscal optimization has become accessible to the middle class as well in more and more countries.
+Today, much more than 50 years ago, fiscal optimization has become accessible to the middle class in more and more countries.
 While fiscal optimization is a perfectly legal way of shrinking your tax bill, it doesn’t mean you should want it public.

-This is especially true in the European Union in which most countries have some of the highest taxation levels in the world, leading more and more people to look for ways to avoid them.
+This is especially true in the European Union, in which most countries have some of the highest taxation levels in the world, leading more and more people to look for ways to avoid them.

-Using a VPN to access your Revolut account, avoiding electronic payments filed as deductions… these (and others) are basic things that keep your procedure safe from the preying eyes of activists who are drooling for your money.
+Using a VPN to access your Revolut account, avoiding electronic payments filed as deductions… these (and others) are basic things that keep your procedure safe from the prying eyes of activists who are drooling for your money.
 The taxes are between you and the tax authority in your jurisdiction – not for the knowledge of Google or any other third party.

-While only a few jurisdictions in the US and only one country in Europe (Portugal) has legalized the recreational use of marijuana, the use of drugs recreationally has a much wider spread and tolerance.
+While only a few jurisdictions in the US and only one country in Europe (Portugal) have legalized the recreational use of marijuana, the use of drugs recreationally has a much wider spread and tolerance.

 With that said, the increased tolerance towards certain drugs by the authorities does not necessarily mean increased tolerance by the rest of the society.
 In fact, in some areas of the world, even smoking perfectly legal tobacco outside working hours can be grounds for dismissal.

-Such piece of information may be no big deal now – but can you guarantee it will always be no big deal?
+Such a piece of information may be no big deal now – but can you guarantee it will always be no big deal?
 There was a time, not so long ago, when pupils were being harassed for attending certain fandoms.

 Back in 1999, it was no big deal if you liked the movie Matrix.
 Then it became a big deal because the creators came out as transgender.
 Now it’s a bad thing because the protagonist is a white male.
-This may sound silly (largely because it kinda is) – but a lot of troubles in day-to-day life can be avoided if your preferences are expressed with your own privacy in mind while online.
+This may sound silly (largely because it is) – but a lot of troubles in day-to-day life can be avoided if your preferences are expressed with your privacy in mind while online.

 The Internet is forever.
-You can’t really delete something from the Internet.
-And while you can’t have 100% privacy either, having a reasonable amount of privacy is possible and it would indeed be a step in the right direction from the status quo in which most people have 0% privacy and, to make things worse, far too many think it’s a good idea.
+You can’t delete something from the Internet.
+And while you can’t have 100% privacy either, having a reasonable amount of privacy is possible, and it would indeed be a step in the right direction from the status quo in which most people have 0% privacy and, to make things worse, far too many think it’s a good idea.

-Your ideas, your personality, your preferences,… the things that make you… you – those don’t belong to the public, the government or multinational corporations.
+Your ideas, your personality, your preferences,… the things that make you… you – those don’t belong to the public, the government, or multinational corporations.
 Those belong to you.

-And while some of us decide to become advocates (and with that renounce some of our privacy) – it does not and should not mean that everyone has to do it.
+And while some of us decide to become advocates (and with that, renounce some of our privacy) – it does not and should not mean that everyone has to do it.

-Your living room is your living room because it has walls and it’s private and you get to act in it as if nobody is watching.
+Your living room is your living room because it has walls and it’s private, and you get to act in it as if nobody is watching.
 You don’t have to wear clean and fancy clothes, use a specific type of language and smile.
 The walls allow you that.